TimotheeNkwar/sentiment/README.md

 This project helped me sharpen my NLP skills and understand the deployment process for ML apps.
 Thinking about adding BERT next!

-Would love your feedback — have you built anything similar?